matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 So let us get to the harder problems.
 First of all, let us talk about Clojure's versions of those things.
-Obviously we are dynamically typed, so we do not get into the "are you doing the right thing?" game until you add spec.
+Obviously we are dynamically typed, so we do not get into the "are you doing the right thing?" game until we add spec.
 But once we add spec, we are exactly in the same place.
 We are trying to enforce, in testing, the same kinds of things.
 Are you making sure you are dealing with what you expect?
 Are people passing you what you expect?
 Are you returning what they